Gemini-Commerce/mailchimp-marketing-go/docs/EcommerceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostEcommerceStoresIdProducts**
-> EcommerceProduct PostEcommerceStoresIdProducts(ctx, storeId, body)
+> EcommerceProduct1 PostEcommerceStoresIdProducts(ctx, body, storeId)
 Add product

 Add a new product to a store.